Whistler's Mother

-Arrangement in Grey and Black No. 1, best known under its colloquial name Whistler's Mother or Portrait of Artist's Mother, is a painting in oils on canvas created by the American-born painter James Abbott McNeill Whistler in 1871.
+Arrangement in Grey and Black No. 1, best known under its colloquial name Whistler's Mother or Portrait of Artist's Mother, is a painting in oils on canvas created by the American-born painter James McNeill Whistler in 1871.
 The subject of the painting is Whistler's mother, Anna McNeill Whistler.
 The painting is 56.81 × 63.94 in, displayed in a frame of Whistler's own design.
 It is held by the Musée d'Orsay in Paris, having been bought by the French state in 1891.
 It is one of the most famous works by an American artist outside the United States.
 It has been variously described as an American icon and a Victorian Mona Lisa.

 History

-Anna McNeill Whistler posed for the painting while living in London with her son at Cheyne Walk, Chelsea.
+Anna McNeill Whistler posed for the painting while living in London with her son at 96 Cheyne Walk, Chelsea.

 Several unverifiable stories relate to the painting of the work; one is that Anna Whistler acted as a replacement for another model who could not make the appointment.
-Allegedly, Whistler originally envisioned painting the model standing up.
+Whistler originally envisioned painting the model standing up.
 However, his mother was too uncomfortable to pose standing for an extended period.

-The work was shown at the 104th Exhibition of the Royal Academy of Art in London (1872), after coming within a hair's breadth of rejection by the Academy.
-This episode worsened the rift between Whistler and the British art world; Arrangement was the last painting he submitted for the Academy's approval (although his etching of Old Putney Bridge was exhibited there in 1879).
+The work was shown at the 104th Exhibition of the Royal Academy of Art in London (1872), after coming within a hair's breadth of rejection by the academy.
+This episode worsened the rift between Whistler and the British art world; Arrangement was the last painting he submitted for the academy's approval (although his etching of Old Putney Bridge was exhibited there in 1879).
 Vol. VIII of The Royal Academy of Arts: A Complete Dictionary of Contributors and their work from its foundation in 1769 to 1904 (by Algernon Graves, F.S.A., London 1906) lists the 1872 exhibit as no. 941, "Arrangement in Grey and Black: Portrait of the Painter's mother", and gives Whistler's address as The White House, Chelsea Embankment.

 The sensibilities of a Victorian era viewing audience would not accept what was a portrait exhibited as an "arrangement", hence the addition of the explanatory title Portrait of the Painter's mother.
 From this, the work acquired its enduring nickname of simply Whistler's Mother.
 After Thomas Carlyle viewed the painting, he agreed to sit for a similar composition, this one titled Arrangement in Grey and Black, No. 2.
 Thus the previous painting became, by default, Arrangement in Grey and Black, No. 1.